lirmm/pid-workspace/README.md

 # Remarks about OS portability

 PID has been designed to be usable on most of UNIX platforms, relying mainly on a cross platform CMake API.
-Nevertheless, it has been tested for linux and notably with Ubuntu and Linux Mint.
+Nevertheless, it has been tested for linux and notably with Ubuntu, Arch Linux and Linux Mint.
 Most of linux distros should work, but some specific codes should be improved to support other distributions (when for instance you want to automatically deploy system packages with other package managers than apt).
 Except for this aspect, PID should work well in any case.

 -----

 For other UNIX system, there is nothing tested.
-Again most of fonctionnalities should work BUT new platforms have to be defined with adequate OS (Solaris or FreeBSD for instance) and no binary is available for these OS so you will have to generate your own.
+Again most of functionnalities should work BUT new platforms have to be defined with adequate OS (Solaris or FreeBSD for instance) and no binary is available for these OS so you will have to generate your own.
 The previous remarks also applies for the following OS.

 -----